apache/flink/docs/monitoring/debugging_classloading.md

   - *Interners*: Avoid caching objects in special structures that live beyond the lifetime of the functions/sources/sinks.
 Examples are Guava's interners, or Avro's class/object caches in the serializers.

+  - *JDBC*: JDBC drivers leak references outside the user code classloader.
+To ensure that these classes are only loaded once you should either add the driver jars to Flink's `lib/` folder, or add the driver classes to the list of parent-first loaded class via [`classloader.parent-first-patterns-additional`](../ops/config.html#classloader-parent-first-patterns-additional).

 ## Resolving Dependency Conflicts with Flink using the maven-shade-plugin.